aci-ref/facilitation_leading_practices/activities/08-connections.md

 an email list or regular meetings to facilitate group discussions and technology exchange.
-Researchers may even come to facilitators or similar staff to discuss the potential for a specific group they have in mind, or to request assistance in initiating and promoting the group.
+Researchers may even come to facilitators or similar staff to discuss the potential for a specific group they have in mind or to request assistance in initiating and promoting the group.

 The most fruitful <img class="non-captioned size300" src="{{ site.baseurl }}/images/08_03_CommunitiesFlowChart.png" alt="Forming Communities">communities and groups may be those for which
 researchers assemble around interests that reach beyond the limits of